waveney/chippenham/README.md

-# wmff
+# Chip
-Wimborne Minster Folk festival Website
+Chippenham Folk festival Website

 This is the master data for the website, no data is loaded here (ever)

-Needs php 7
+Needs php 8

 Installation: